akeneo/pim-docs/reference/performances_guide/index.rst

 .. warning::

-    There is an early version of this chapter, we'll continue to complete it with more use cases.
+    This is an early version of this chapter, we'll continue to complete it with more use cases.

 .. _changelog: https://github.com/akeneo/pim-community-dev/blob/1.4/CHANGELOG-1.4.md